ETCHDEV/Port-Windows-11-Xiaomi-11-Lite-NE/guide/english/install-en.md

 > `install.wim` is located in sources folder inside your ISO (it might also be named `install.esd`),
 > You can get it either by mounting or extracting the ISO.

-> Since the touch on the device doesn't work, you have to use tools like NTlite to edit the ISO to make a local Administration account.

 ```cmd
 dism /apply-image /ImageFile:<path/to/install.wim> /index:2 /ApplyDir:W:\
 ```